-You can adjust the PLL design parameters such as Loop Bandwidth and Damping Factor in both Fine Frequency Compensation and Timing Recovery subsystems to see their effect on pull-in range, convergence time and the estimation accuracy.
-With a large Loop Bandwidth and Damping Factor, the PLL can acquire over a greater frequency offset range.
-However a large Loop Bandwidth allows more noise, which leads to a large mean squared error in the phase estimation.
+You can tune the Normalized loop bandwidth and Damping factor parameters of the Symbol Synchronizer and Carrier Synchronizer blocks, to assess their convergence time and estimation accuracy.
+In addition, you can assess the pull-in range of the Carrier Synchronizer block.
+With a large Normalized loop bandwidth and Damping factor, the PLL can acquire over a greater frequency offset range.
+However a large Normalized loop bandwidth allows more noise, which leads to a large mean squared error in the phase estimation.
 "Underdamped systems (with Damping Factor less than one) have a fast settling time, but exhibit overshoot and oscillation; overdamped systems (with Damping Factor greater than one) have a slow settling time but no oscillations." [ 1 ].
 For more detail on the design of these PLL parameters, you can refer to Appendix C in [ 1 ].

 1. Michael Rice, "Digital Communications - A Discrete-Time Approach", Prentice Hall, April 2008.

 USRP® is a trademark of National Instruments Corp.